Sharkey, Kentucky

 Sharkey is a small unincorporated community located at the intersection of Kentucky Routes 158 and 801 in Rowan County, Kentucky, United States.

 History

 The local explanation for the name is derived from a cock fight.
 The township was on the verge of establishing a post office, which required a town name.
 There was a cock fight going on at the same time, so the decision was made to name the post office (and subsequently the town) after the winner of the fight.
 The two roosters involved were named "Sharkey" and "Shanghai", respectively.
-Sharkey prevailed, hence the name of the township.
+Sharkey prevailed, hence the name of the community.

 Community

 Today, Sharkey has a single church and a single store.
 There are approximately 400 households, up from less than 150 in 1996.
 Much of the community's expansion has come from the opening of an interstate off ramp, the "Farmers-Sharkey Exit," on 801.